International Justice Mission: Work in Ghana

-In 2017, Ghanaian authorities removed 31 children believed to be engaged in forced labor from fishing communities within the area of Lake Volta and placed them into custody.
+In Ghana IJM has been engaged in identifying instances of child labour and trafficking since 2014.
+Children as young as age 4 have been subjected to forced labor in fishing in the areas around Lake Volta, sometimes as a result of human trafficking.
+In 2017 IJM Ghana team and local authorities rescued 31 children believed to be engaged in forced labor from fishing communities within the area of Lake Volta and placed them into custody.
 The authorities who placed the children into custody included representatives from Ghanaian social welfare agencies within the government.

-The actions which placed the children into custody were denounced by a member of the Ghanaian parliament who represents the Afram Plains region, who stated that "some of the boys were merely helping their parents who fish for a living."
-Other Ghanaian officials said it was typical for families to fish together in the area, and singled out IJM in particular for what they saw were instances where "IJM may have failed to research or understand the local culture."
+Murder of Willie Kimani

+On June 30, 2016, Willie Kimani, a Kenyan IJM lawyer, and two persons, including an IJM client, were found murdered and dumped in a river outside Nairobi in Kenya.
+They were last seen alive at a police station.
+Three police officers and a civilian informant were charged with murder and later found guilty in 2022.
+Haugen denounced the killings as "an intolerable outrage and should serve as an abrupt wake-up call to the blatant injustices committed daily and incessantly against the poor and vulnerable around the world".
+Kimani was posthumously named 'Jurist of the Year' by the International Commission of Jurists, Kenya Section, in December 2016.

 Expansion

 International Justice Mission expanded its work beyond prevention of sex trafficking.
 By 2009 its lawyers, social workers and advocates also helped victims whose land had been seized, who were bonded laborers, or who were falsely imprisoned.
 In 2010 U.S. News & World Report named International Justice Mission as one of '10 Service Groups That Are Making a Difference' list.
 Under President Barack Obama's administration, the United States Department of State honored Haugen, International Justice Mission's founder and CEO, as a Trafficking in Persons Report Hero Acting to End Modern Slavery in 2012.
 The State Department said IJM helped nearly 4,000 victims and assisted in the prosecution of 220 offenders between 2006 and 2012.

 In December 2011, Google awarded a total of US$11.5 million in grants to organizations to combat modern-day slavery.
 Google donated $9.8 million to International Justice Mission to lead a coalition focusing on fighting slavery in India, in addition to running advocacy and education programs in the country, and mobilizing Americans.

 IJM CEO Gary Haugen and Victor Boutros co-wrote The Locust Effect: Why the End of Poverty Requires the End of Violence in 2014.
 They won the 2016 University of Louisville Grawemeyer Award for Ideas Improving World Order for this book.
 Haugen gave a 19-minute TED talk on this material in Vancouver, British Columbia, Canada, in 2015.